hhm970/c10-games-tracker-project/README.md

 ## Description
 > This Project is responsible for helping users to keep up with the latest game releases as well as understand the latest gaming trends.

 New PC games are released every day on different platforms; it’s hard to keep up with new releases, and it’s even harder to understand the trends in gaming.
 We aim to create a data pipeline that tracks new new releases on major PC platforms.
+We will also produce a dashboard with key metrics and graphs for comparisons between different websites.
+Furthermore we will also send email notifications to our subscribers- weekly PDF reports and daily notifications about new releases that day.

 ## Stakeholder Requirements